jgoulah/mastering-failure/oscon2015.md

 # Avoiding Human Error

-**Human error** points to individuals in a complex system.
+**Human error** points directly to individuals in a complex system.
 But, in complex systems, system behaviour is driven fundamentally by the goals of the system and the system structure.
 People just provide the flexibility to make it work.

 <!--http://humanisticsystems.com/2013/09/21/human-error-the-handicap-of-human-factors-safety-and-justice-->

+---

+# Avoiding Human Error (cont)

+Human error implies deviation from “normal” or "ideal", but in complex situations and tasks there is often no normal ideal that can be precisely and exactly described, many variable interconnected touchpoints influence decisions that are made

 ---